Rate function

 In mathematics — specifically, in large deviations theory — a rate function is a function used to quantify the probabilities of rare events.
-It is required to have several properties which assist in the formulation of the large deviation principle.
-In some sense, the large deviation principle is an analogue of weak convergence of probability measures, but one which takes account of how well the rare events behave.
+Such functions are used to formulate large deviation principles.
+A large deviation principle quantifies the asymptotic probability of rare events for a sequence of probabilities.

 A rate function is also called a Cramér function, after the Swedish probabilist Harald Cramér.